AngularBootCamp/todo-list-tutorial/deploy_to_githubpages.md

     ...
 ```

-Try to debug it with ``` angular-cli-ghpages -S ``` .
+Try to debug it with `angular-cli-ghpages -S`.
 If you get the following error:

 ```
 fatal: could not read Username for \'https://github.com\': No error\n',
 ```

-you can do the following
+You can do the following:

-1. Create a Personal Access Token here: https://github.com/settings/tokens
+1. Create a Personal Access Token here: <https://github.com/settings/tokens>

-2. Run the following command and replace your token, organisation (your user), repository, username and email:
+2. Run the following command with your token, username, repository, displayed username, and email address:

 ```
-angular-cli-ghpages --repo=https://<personal-access-token>@github.com/organisation/your-repo.git --name="Displayed Username" --email=mail@example.org
+angular-cli-ghpages --repo=https://{YOUR_PERSONAL_ACCESS_TOKEN}@github.com/{YOUR_USERNAME}/{YOUR_REPO}.git --name="Displayed Username" --email={YOUR_EMAIL_ADDRESS}
 ```